Api operaie sarde al lavoro su fiori selvatici per miele artigianale di Villasimius

 Who are worker bees?

-In the countryside around Villasimius and southern Sardinia, these extraordinary insects work tirelessly among the blooms of asphodel, strawberry tree, and thistle—the same plants that give life to our artisan Sardinian honeys.
+In the countryside around Villasimius and southern Sardinia, these extraordinary creatures work every day among blooming asphodel, arbutus, and thistle—the same wild plants that give life to our artisanal Sardinian honeys.
+Getting to know them means understanding what is truly inside each jar.

-Every worker bee begins life as an egg—as tiny as a comma—laid by the queen at the bottom of a wax cell in the nest.
-The developmental path follows precise stages:
+It all begins with an egg—as small as a comma—laid by the queen at the bottom of a wax cell.
+From there, in exactly twenty days, a worker bee is born.

 • Days 1–3: the egg hatches into a larva